Product

 mrr growth rate six months

-The main point I’m trying to illustrate is that “more customers” isn’t the only (or even best) way to improve your MRR growth rate.
+The main point I’m trying to illustrate is that “more customers” isn’t the only (or best) way to improve your MRR growth rate.

-If you can lose fewer customers each month, while keeping your acquisition and expansion revenue at least steady, you can still see growth.
+If you can lose fewer customers each month while keeping your acquisition and expansion revenue at least steady, you can still see growth.
 If you want more ideas on how to reduce churn, check out these articles:

-2. Expansion revenue
+2. Prioritize Expansion Revenue

 Sometimes, increasing revenue doesn’t mean getting new customers.
-Why not sell to your existing customers who already use and like your product?
+Why not sell to existing customers who already use and like your product?

 Expansion revenue is revenue you get from existing customers through: